-El Museo Nacional del Prado, known by most as just the Prado, is one of the world’s great depositories of priceless art.
-Here you can stand in front of masterpieces by Velázquez, El Greco, Hieronymus Bosch, Titian, Goya, Albrecht Dürer, Rafael, and Caravaggio, among many others.
-A who’s who of Renaissance and Baroque painting and sculpture.

-And if all that gawking at great art builds up an appetite, you need not stray too far from the Prado to eat well.
+El Museo Nacional del Prado, known by most as just the Prado, is one of the world’s greatest places to see priceless art.
+Here you can gaze at masterpieces by Velázquez, El Greco, Hieronymus Bosch, Titian, Goya, Albrecht Dürer, Rafael, and Caravaggio, among many others.
+For most visitors, browsing art galleries and museums is one sure fire way to build up an appetite.
+But, you don´t need to stray too far to find the best restaurants near the Prado museum.
 This is Madrid, after all.

-When your stomach starts to rumble and you’ve taken in nearly all the masterpieces in the museum, here are the best places to eat near the Prado.
+So, when your stomach starts to rumble and you’ve taken in nearly all the masterpieces in the museum, here are the best places to eat near the Prado.

-Where to eat near the Prado
+Restaurants near the Prado Museum

 Casa Alberto